Resourcio-Community/Placement-Resources/README.md

 # Placement_Resources-
-This is an awesome repo about Placement resources.
+This is an awesome repo containing Placement resources.

 Resources are added frequently. 🤙